-The impressive amount of features the Helix 7 has also includes the AutoChart software, letting you map and view premade charts in real time to a depth of up to 1500 feet maximum depth.
+The impressive amount of features the Helix 7 has also included the AutoChart software, letting you map and view premade charts in real-time to a depth of up to 1500 feet maximum depth.

 Additionally, you can use a micro SD card to use and save your favorite maps to the best fishing locations you know.
 This fish finder GPS combo is also fully compatible with LakeMaster software, as well as Navionics software.

 - 7” Color Screen with 800H x 480V Resolution